 with a good variety of trees, shrubs and plants.
 A line of pleached Limes screens the lawns from the tennis court.
 There is a large paved terrace to the west of the house which

 provides an ideal space for entertaining.
 There are two fenced grass paddocks adjacent to the property comprising approximately 2.5 acres.
-Further land may be available by separate negotiation.

 Built of stone under a tiled roof the Coach House is a pretty building which is currently used as a garage and stores.
 Planning permission was granted in 1979 to convert this into a games